WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * ingest big amounts of data in real-time.

-- you put data into a stream, **that stream contains storage with 24h expiry window, WHICH CAN BE EXTENDED TO 7 DAYS for**.
+- you put data into a stream, **that stream contains storage with 24h expiry window, WHICH CAN BE EXTENDED TO 7 DAYS or 365 DAYS**.
 That means when the data record reaches that 24h window it gets removed.
 Before that window you can read it, it will not get removed.
 This is why Kinesis is know for the **data immutability**.

 * stream can scale almost indefinitely, using **kinesis shards**